Stratio/stratio-connector-elasticsearch/_doc/First Steps.md

 # Fist Steps #

-Here is a group of examples to illustrate the the use of Elasticsearch Crossdata connector .
+Here is a group of examples to illustrate the use of Elasticsearch Crossdata connector.

 ## Connector Configuration ##
 First of all [Stratio Crossdata 0.1.1] https://github.com/Stratio/crossdata.git is needed and must be installed.
-The server and shell must be running.
+The server and the Shell must be running.

-In Crossdata Shell we need to add the Datastore Manifest.
+In the Crossdata Shell we need to add the Datastore Manifest.

 ```
    > add datastore "<path_to_manifest_folder>/ElasticSearchDataStore.xml";